The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 Also applies to Materia Melds.

 #### Why is Direct Hit not desirable?
-Direct Hit as a stat only increases the DH Rate% of the skills, and not the damage.
+Direct Hit as a stat only increases the DH Rate % of the skills, and not the damage.
 As we have multiple skills that already have baked-in Direct Hit, any DH melds quickly lose value, giving Tenacity a chance to shine (dimly).

 #### Skill Speed
 We don’t deliberately avoid Skill Speed, but we don’t prioritize it at all.
-Maybe only for comfy reasons such as fight phasing or oGCD lineups etc.
-oGCD lineups referring to situations where our GCD and oGCDs come up at the same time, forcing us to delay one or the other.
+Maybe only for comfy reasons such as fight phasing or oGCD lineups etc. oGCD lineups referring to situations where our GCD and oGCDs come up at the same time, forcing us to delay one or the other.

 A rule of thumb is to delay the oGCD in most situations.

 #### Why Tenacity?